Governance and club roles

 (b) the Chairman (currently Phillip Wheater);

-(d) the Honorary Treasurer (currently Tom Stumbke who is retiring at the AGM);
+(d) the Honorary Treasurer (previously Tom Stumbke who retired at the AGM);

 (e) the Chairman of Playing and Coaching;